ZaVang/GPT-SoVits/README.md

 This project is a fork of the original [GPT-SoVITS](https://github.com/RVC-Boss/GPT-SoVITS) project, with several adjustments and enhancements aimed at improving clarity, functionality, and ease of use.

+# Update Log

+## New Features

+- **Batch Inference API**: You can now upload an Excel file for batch inference.
+The Excel file should contain two columns in the following format:

+  - The first column: text content, the second column: filename, with the first row as the header.
+  - This feature will convert the text into audio and save it in the corresponding `filenames.wav` file.
+- **Automatic Reference Audio Selection**: Simply input the character's name, and the system will automatically select the model reference audio and language.

 ## Features

 - **Refined Structure**: Adjustments have been made to the project's structure for enhanced clarity.